ktychn/cse15l-lab-reports/Report1.md

 * Path to a file:
 ![Image](lsFile.png)
 The working directory was /lecture1 when the command was run.
-The output printed out the relative path of the input file, which was the same as what was input.
+The output printed out the relative path of the argument, so this looked the same as what was input.
 Since the en-us.txt file is within the /messages folder, and the /messages folder is within the working directory, /lecture1, the program was able to successfully output the name of the given file.
 The output is not an error, since the command returned what was expected.

 ## **cat**